 Ramires, meanwhile, is charged with violent conduct and faces a retrospective red card and a four-match ban that would end his season, with the standard three amplified by one for it being his second dismissal of the campaign.

-The Brazilian appeared to strike Sebastian Larsson in the face in the first half at Stamford Bridge and has until Thursday evening to respond to the charge.
+The Brazilian appeared to strike Sebastian Larsson in the face in the first half at Stamford Bridge and has until 18.00BST on Thursday to respond to the charge.

-Mourinho and Faria have until Monday to decide on their responses.
+Mourinho and Faria have until the same time on Monday to decide on their responses.